Tabaxi3000/CS229FinalProject/README.md

 # Gin Rummy Reinforcement Learning

-This project implements reinforcement learning algorithms (REINFORCE, DQN, and MCTS) to play the card game Gin Rummy.
-The implementation is based on the CS229 milestone requirements.
+This project implements three reinforcement learning approaches (REINFORCE, DQN, and MCTS) for the card game Gin Rummy.

 ## Project Overview

-Gin Rummy is a popular two-player card game that requires strategic thinking and decision-making.
-This project explores the application of three different reinforcement learning approaches to develop agents capable of playing Gin Rummy effectively:
+Gin Rummy is a strategic card game where players aim to form melds (sets or runs) with their cards.
+This project explores how different reinforcement learning algorithms can learn to play this game effectively.

+The three implemented approaches are:
-1. **REINFORCE**: A policy gradient method that directly optimizes the policy
+- **REINFORCE**: A policy gradient method that directly optimizes the policy.
-2. **DQN (Deep Q-Network)**: A value-based method that learns the action-value function
+- **DQN (Deep Q-Network)**: A value-based method that learns the action-value function.
-3. **MCTS (Monte Carlo Tree Search)**: A search-based method that combines tree search with neural networks
+- **MCTS (Monte Carlo Tree Search)**: A search-based method that plans ahead by simulating possible future game states.

-The project includes training scripts, visualization tools, and evaluation metrics to compare the performance of these algorithms.

 ## Project Structure

-- `python/` - Python implementation of the algorithms and data processing
+- `python/`: Contains the Python implementation of the algorithms
-  - `data_loader.py` - Loads and processes training data
-  - `dqn.py` - DQN agent implementation
-  - `mcts.py` - MCTS agent implementation
-  - `visualization.py` - Generates training curves and comparison plots
-- `java/` - Java implementation for game simulation and data collection
-- `reinforce.py` - REINFORCE agent implementation
+  - `reinforce.py`: Implementation of the REINFORCE algorithm
-- `train_reinforce.py` - Training script for REINFORCE agent
-- `train_dqn.py` - Training script for DQN agent
+  - `dqn.py`: Implementation of the Deep Q-Network algorithm
+  - `mcts.py`: Implementation of the Monte Carlo Tree Search algorithm
-- `train_mcts_agent.py` - Training script for MCTS agent
+  - `train_*.py`: Training scripts for each algorithm
-- `train_all.py` - Script to run all training methods and generate visualizations
+  - Other utility scripts for data processing and evaluation
-- `logs/` - Training logs and progress plots
+- `logs/`: Contains training logs and progress plots
-- `models/` - Saved model checkpoints
+- `models/`: Contains trained model checkpoints
-- `plots/` - Visualization plots comparing algorithm performance
+- `plots/`: Contains visualization plots of results

 ## Requirements